What is a PESTEL/PESTLE Analysis?

 - Provides a cost-effective method and simple structure to conduct a systematic and thorough evaluation of the external macro environment.

-- Encourages and promotes a strategic thinking mindset and brings together owners and key employees with a common goal.
-It helps you to evaluate how your strategy fits into the broader external environment and plan strategically.
+- Encourages and promotes a strategic-thinking mindset and brings together owners and key employees with a common goal.
+It helps you evaluate how your strategy fits into the broader external environment and plan strategically.

 - Provides insight for valuable business opportunities and makes you more alert to potential threats in the external environment.